Visitor Information & Covid-19

-What we are doing to keep you safe - How you can help keep everyone safe:
+What we are doing to keep you safe?

 · We have altered the layout and flow of the Wildlife Park creating a one-way system, and have added screens at reception as well as additional sanitising and washing facilities.
-We have removed activities that would increase risk of contact between visitor groups; including activities and indoor animal-keeper talks.
+We have removed some activities that would increase risk of contact between visitor groups; including activities and indoor animal-keeper talks.

 · We are asking visitor to follow the directions as given to you by signs and staff, always taking the government guidelines into account - these guidelines will help maintain a suitable social distance and be safe

-· We are encouraging visitors to maintain a social distance from others at all times (and ensure your children or dependents do) – using the recommended 2 metres (or 1m with risk mitigation where 2m is not viable) – please note a number of our animals are susceptible to Covid-19 and these will have a barrier around their enclosure in order to maintain the 2m distance
+· We are encouraging visitors to maintain a social distance from others at all times (and ensure your children or dependents do) – using the recommended 2 metres (or 1 metres with risk mitigation where 2 metres is not viable) – please note a number of our animals are susceptible to COVID-19 and these will have a barrier around their enclosure in order to maintain the 2 metre distance.

 · We are asking visitors to wash their hands/use hand sanitiser upon entering the building, before and after using the playground or the Hive café, when using the toilets or other shared facilities, and when requested

-· We are asking visitors to not attend the wildlife park if you, or anyone in your household are showing Covid-19 symptoms
+· We are asking visitors to not attend the wildlife park if you, or anyone in your household are showing COVID-19 symptoms.

-· We are asking visitors to not attend the wildlife park if you have tested positive for Covid-19 and or been advised to self-isolate by the NHS or your doctor
+· We are asking visitors to not attend the wildlife park if you have tested positive for COVID-19 and or been advised to self-isolate by the NHS or your doctor.

 How do I book tickets?